 Online Registration Process

-To apply for TNEA 2025, register on the official The Directorate of Technical Education (DoTE) portal Tamil Nadu Engineering Admissions between May 7 and June 2025.
+To apply for TNEA 2026, register on the official DoTE portal at tneaonline.org.
 Enter your accurate personal and academic details matching your documents.
-Upload all required documents as a single PDF file and lock your submission and log out.
+Upload all required documents as a single PDF file and lock your submission before logging out.
+The registration window closed on June 5, 2026; candidates who registered should now track their document verification and random number status on the portal.

 Document Verification at TFCs

-Document verification for TNEA 2025 will be held from June 10 to 20 at assigned Tamil Nadu Engineering Admissions Facilitation Centers (TFC).
+Document verification for TNEA 2026 is being held from June 8 to June 20, 2026 at assigned Tamil Nadu Engineering Admissions Facilitation Centres (TFCs).
 Bring original documents and photocopies.
-Check your application status on the TNEA portal; if verification is incomplete, upload missing documents.
-Once verified, you can move on to rank list and choice filling.
+Check your application status on the TNEA portal; if verification is incomplete, upload missing documents promptly.
+Once verified, you can proceed to the rank list and choice filling stages.

 Rank List and Choice Filling